-We have patents relating to the ADAPTIR platform issued in the United States, Australia, Israel, Japan, Malaysia, Mexico, New Zealand, Philippines, Russia, Singapore, South Africa, South Korea, and Vietnam.
+We have patents relating to the ADAPTIR platform issued in the United States, Australia, Canada, Hong Kong, Israel, Japan, Mexico, New Zealand, Russia, Singapore, South Africa and South Korea.
 We also have applications pending in various territories including Brazil, Canada, and Norway.
 We plan to continue to improve our ADAPTIR platform and to file patent applications on those improvements.
 Our decision as to where to file any new ADAPTIR improvement inventions will be based in part on the significance of the improvement.
-If patents issue on the pending ADAPTIR patent applications, the patent term for those patents are estimated to expire between 2027 and 2036.
-As our ADAPTIR platform technology evolves, we may decide to allow patent applications and patents to expire if they contain claims that are limited to aspects of the platform that are no longer of value to Aptevo.
+If patents issue on the pending ADAPTIR platform technology evolves, we may decide to allow patent applications and patents to expire if they contain claims that are limited to aspects of the platform that are no longer of value to Aptevo.

-ADAPTIR-FLEX, our heterodimer platform, is covered by patent application under the Patent Cooperation Treaty (PCT) that we filed in 2021.
-The PCT patent application allows us to file patent applications in PCT member state countries including, for instance, the United States, Europe, Japan, China, Australia, and Canada.
+ADAPTIR-FLEX, our heterodimer platform, is covered by patent application under the Patent Cooperation Treaty (PCT) that we filed in 2021, which was nationalized in 2023 in various countries and territories including the United States, Europe, Japan, China, Australia, and Canada.
 If patents claiming priority to the pending ADAPTIR-FLEX patent application are issued, the resulting patents are estimated to expire in 2041.